-- Preheat oven to 300 degrees F. Line a cookie sheet with parchment paper and lightly spray it with nonstick spray.
+- Preheat your oven to 300 degrees F. Line two cookie sheets with parchment paper and lightly spray them with nonstick spray.

-- Using a clean, non-greasy electric whisk, whip the egg whites and the cream of tartar until stiff.
+- Using an electric whisk, whip the egg whites and the cream of tartar until stiff.

-- In a separate bowl, whisk together the yolks, cream cheese and salt, until smooth.
+- Whisk together the egg yolks, Greek yogurt and salt, until smooth.

-- Using a spatula, carefully fold the egg whites into the cream cheese mixture, working in batches.
-Work by placing a mound of egg whites on top of the yolk mixture, then gently fold the yolk mixture from under and over the egg whites, rotating the bowl, again and again until the mixture is incorporated.
-You want to use the folding technique because you want to keep the air bubbles intact in the egg whites.
+- Using a spatula, carefully fold the egg whites into the yolk mixture, working in batches.
+Work by placing a mound of egg whites on top of the yolk mixture, then gently fold the yolk mixture from under and over the egg whites.
+Fold again and again until the mixture is incorporated.

-- Spoon 6 large mounds of the mixture onto the prepared baking sheet.
-Gently press with a spatula on the top of each mound to flatten just slightly.
+- Using a ¼-cup ice cream scoop or measuring cup, spoon 5-6 large mounds of the mixture onto each of the prepared baking sheets.
+Gently press with a spatula to slightly flatten.

-- Cool a couple of minutes on the cookie sheet, then gently transfer the oopsie rolls to a wire rack to cool completely.
-Oopsie rolls are best eaten on the day they are made.
-They do not store well.
+- Cool the bread pieces for a couple of minutes on the cookie sheet, then gently transfer them to a wire rack to cool completely.
+You can also use them while still warm.